SindhuraBR09/Alphabet-recognition/README.md

 # Alphabet-recognition

-Python program to reginize the handwritten digits using Machine learning models
+Python program to recognize the handwritten digits using Machine learning models